nadaamohhamed/NotifyChat/README.md

 - **Real-time Chat:**
   - For each channel, a chat room is created in the Firebase Realtime Database.
   - Users can send and receive messages in real-time.
+- **Event Tracking with Firebase Analytics:**
+  - Key user events are logged for better insights and engagement:
+    - First-Time Login: Logged when a user logs in for the first time.
+    - Channel Subscription: Logged when a user subscribes to a channel.
+  - Additional custom events can be added to track other significant user interactions.
+- **CI/CD Workflow:**
+  - Automated Build and Deployment:
+    - The app leverages GitHub Actions and Fastlane for a streamlined CI/CD pipeline.
+    - Automated builds are created and distributed using Firebase App Distribution, allowing testers to seamlessly access the latest app versions.

 ## 🔧 Prerequisites